 Where to go?

-Here we share a few suggestions of the great places across our region that you might like to visit but remember to check individual venues for opening arrangements as restrictions may vary.
+Here we share a few suggestions of the great places across our region where you can enjoy your picnic but remember to check individual venues for opening arrangements as restrictions may vary.

-Covering 170 acres of woodland and chalk downland, Trosely Park is the perfect choice for stunning views of the Kent Downs.
-There are 3 walking trails if you fancy stretching your legs before settling down for a picnic (including the Trosley Trail which is an easy access route).
+Covering 170 acres of woodland and chalk downland, Trosly Park is the perfect choice for stunning views of the Kent Downs.
+There are three walking trails if you fancy stretching your legs before settling down for a picnic (including the Trosley Trail which is an easy access route).